jackbrumley/whisper-dictation/README.md

 1. In your OpenAI Dashboard, navigate to the Billing section.
 2. Add a payment method or pre-purchase credits to ensure your API requests are processed.
 3. Check your account usage and remaining credits regularly to avoid interruptions.

+## Run at Startup

+If you would like the application to automatically start when you log in:

+1. Right-click on `main.py` and select **Create Shortcut**.
+2. Press `Win + R` to open the Run dialog.
+3. Type `shell:startup` and press Enter to open the Startup folder.
+4. Move the shortcut you created into the Startup folder.
+5. The application will now launch automatically when you log in.

 ## Notes